-Raja Mahal.
-Raja Mahal is work of fine architecture that drives you towards the perfection and eternal artistic work.
+Raja Mahal is a work of fine architecture that drives you towards perfection and eternal artistic work.
 The palace of Raja Gangadhar Rao decorated with mural paintings from the 18th century.
 It is about 1.5 km from the Cenotaph and can be reached via private vehicle or a rickshaw.
 A great pleasure visiting Raja Mahal!

-Barua Sagar.
-The municipal board of Jhansi, is worth exploring as it keeps tons of historic stories in locals.
-It is a town equipped with ancient temples, forts and monuments capturing the majestic past of Jhansi.
+The municipal board of Jhansi is worth exploring as it keeps tons of historic stories in locals.
+It is a town equipped with ancient temples, forts, and monuments capturing the majestic past of Jhansi.
 The town also has a famous lake called the Baruasagar Tal.
-While it is situated at about 21 km away, this place is a must-visit if you're in Jhansi to experience its cultural heritage.
+While it is situated about 21 km away, this place is a must-visit if you're in Jhansi to experience its cultural heritage.
 So, history buffs, go there!

-Lakshmi Tal and Lakshmi Temple.
-Lakshmi Tal or Talab is a beautiful pond was famous for hosting educational cultural activities to the inhabitants of Jhansi.
+Lakshmi Tal or Talab is a beautiful pond that was famous for hosting educational cultural activities for the inhabitants of Jhansi.
 At the edge of Lakshmi Tal is situated the magnificent Lakshmi Temple, built in the 18th century.
 The temple is dedicated to Goddess Lakshmi and was built like a palace.
 It is said that the queen Lakshmi Bai used to come to the temple by boat from the Lakshmi gate every Friday for offering prayers.
-At present, the temple is under the maintenance of the State Archaeology Department.
-The temple attracts a large number of a crowd during the Lakshmi Puja in Diwali.
+At present, the temple is under the maintenance of the State Archaeology Department, Uttar Pradesh.
+The temple attracts large crowds during the Lakshmi Puja on Diwali.

-Great Architecture.
 You can feel the past by visiting the great Cenotaph Of Raja Gangadhar Rao.
-The architecture is simply mindblowing.
+The architecture is simply mind-blowing.

 There is no such specific time.
 Though, Jhansi looks more pleasant in winters.
-So, prefer visiting in the months of winter.
+So, prefer to visit in the months of winter.

-Air- Though, Jhansi Airport is under construction.
+Though, Jhansi Airport is under construction.
 The nearest airport to Jhansi is Gwalior Airport.
-From there, you can take other modes of local transport such as buses or taxi.
+From there, you can take other modes of local transport such as buses or taxis0.

-Rail- The nearest railway station is the Jhansi railway station to reach Cenotaph Of Raja Gangadhar Rao.
-After that, you can take auto, taxi or any other local modes of transport to reach Rani Mahal.
+The nearest railway station is the Jhansi railway station to reach the Cenotaph Of Raja Gangadhar Rao.
+After that, you can take an auto, taxi, or any other local mode of transport to reach Rani Mahal.